stevemcilwain/quiver/README.md

 * qq-enum-web-vuln
 * qq-enum-web-xss
 * qq-pivot
+* qq-encoding
+* qq-notes
+* qq-scripts
 * qq-srv
+* qq-vars

 Quiver also sets up helpful shell aliases and functions (qq-aliases).

 ### Notes

-Markdown notes are stored in the /notes subfolder and rendered by module commands.
+Specify where your markdown notes are stored by setting / exporting the __NOTES variable in your .zshrc for use with qq-notes.

 ### Scripts